Rcrossmeister/RLQG/dataset/ACE2005/README.md

 ## Usage

-Firstly, collect the relevant files from the ACE data distribution with:
+First, collect the relevant files from the ACE data distribution with the following command:

 ```
 bash ./scripts/ace-event/collect_ace_event.sh [path-to-ACE-data].
 ```

-the argument `[path-to-ACE-data]` is exactly where your ACE2005 dataset is, the script will automatically load the English version.
-The results will go in `./data/raw-data`.
+Here, `[path-to-ACE-data]` should be replaced with the path to your ACE2005 dataset.
+The script will automatically load the English version, and the results will be saved in `./data/raw-data`.

-Then, run the script:
+Next, run the script to parse the data:

 ```
 python ./scripts/ace-event/parse_ace_event.py default-settings
 ```

-the preprocess procedure will take around **5 minutes**, take a break.
+The preprocessing procedure will take approximately 5 minutes, please take a short break while it runs :).

-Since default setting is good enough for our study, we do not add additional arguments.
-Check more detailed descriptions in [DATA.md](./scripts/DATA.md), and more usages in this [repository](https://github.com/dataminr-ai/Event-Extraction-as-Question-Generation-and-Answering/tree/main/data_process).
-The results will go in `./data/processed-data/default-settings/json`.
+Since the default settings are sufficient for our study, no additional arguments are needed.
+For more detailed descriptions, see [DATA.md](./scripts/DATA.md), and for more usage examples, refer to this [repository](https://github.com/dataminr-ai/Event-Extraction-as-Question-Generation-and-Answering/tree/main/data_process).
+The processed results will be saved in `./data/processed-data/default-settings/json`.

-Finally, run convert script to convert to one sentence/line format:
+Finally, run the conversion script to convert the data to a one-sentence-per-line format:

 ```
-python scripts/ace-event/convert_examples_char.py
+python ./scripts/ace-event/convert_examples_char.py
 ```

-When finished, you should `conda deactivate` the `ace-event-preprocess` environment and re-activate your modeling environment.
+After finishing, deactivate the `ace-event-preprocess` environment and reactivate your modeling environment: